neel/dhyara/README.md

 DHYARA
 ======

-Dhyara is a ESP-IDF component for Mobile Ad-Hoc Networks on the top of ESP NOW.
+Dhyara is a ESP-IDF component for Layer 2 Mobile Ad-Hoc Networks on the top of ESP NOW.
 Dhyara is Open Source under BSD 2 Clause License.
 See [LICENSE](docs/LICENSE.md)

 Compilation & Integration
 -----------